 - Distillation – This process boils water and then collects the steam.
 The boiling kills pathogens however this process is not generally feasible for homes or businesses and is primarily used by bottled water companies.

 Can I be confident bottled water is safe?There’s a lot of misinformation on the internet about bottled water.
 Bottled water is regulated by the FDA as well as by the IBWA (International Bottled Water Association) and the IBWA standards are rigorous.
-All of our bottled water at Culligan Dealers of New Brunswick meets both FDA and IBWA standards.
+All of our bottled water at Culligan of Rothesay meets both FDA and IBWA standards.
 As part of the bottling process, we employ both UV lights and ozonation to kill viruses, bacteria, and other living organisms.
 Together these methods are extremely effective and don’t leave residual chemicals in your drinking water like chlorine.

 Do water filters remove viruses, bacteria, and other organisms?Some filters, like our Reverse Osmosis Drinking Water Systems, can remove viruses, bacteria and other organisms from your water but ONLY as a LAST RESORT.
 These filtration systems are not designed for long-term treatment of living organisms in water so the filtration system can get “plugged up” in a process called bio-fouling.
 Your best option to ensure your home’s water will always be free from infectious diseases, is a whole house UV water treatment system.
 If your well water is contaminated, or for your city water you just prefer the peace-of-mind knowing that even if your municipality undergoes a boil water alert or your water is contaminated from a water main break that your water is safe, we recommend a UV whole home water treatment.
 At Culligan, we can test your water for bacteria as well as recommend the proper sized UV system for your home, plumbing, and water usage.
 One of the main factors in ensuring you eliminate living organisms in water is properly sizing the system so that the water has enough contact time with the disinfecting method (chlorine, ozone, or UV), so take advantage of our free water test in New Brunswick to ensure you’re getting what’s best for your family.